Mesopotamic/Mesopotamic/Documentation/NewModules.md

  * @param title The heading given to the window title
  * @returns Opaque handle to the pointer containing the window data */
-SolomonWindow SolomonWindowCreate(int x, int y, int w, int h, char* title);
+SolomonWindow solomon_window_create(int x, int y, int w, int h, char* title);
 ```

 At the top of the main header, you should have introduction to the module.
 That is the name of the module, description, license, copyright, authors.
-This is then wrapped in ***'s Once again look at Solomon.h for an example.
+This is then wrapped in ***'s Once again look at solomon.h for an example.

 ### Header Guards